Mangouh7/Birthday-wish-website/README.md

 # Birthday-wish-website
-A fun and interactive website to send personalized birthday wishes.
-Users can select templates, customize messages, and share greetings with friends and family.
-Built with HTML, CSS, and JavaScript for a smooth and responsive experience.
-Perfect for celebrating birthdays online!
+A fun, interactive web app to make birthdays extra special!

+Send personalized wishes: Add your own message or choose from ready-made templates.

+Share with friends & family: Easily send wishes via links or social media.

+Responsive design: Works smoothly on mobile, tablet, and desktop.

+Built with: HTML, CSS, and JavaScript – lightweight and fast!

+Make every birthday memorable, one click at a time!